-Our Process Equipment division is a long-standing supplier of ball mills and classifiers, commonly found in cement plants and we are regularly called upon to give independent expert advice on kiln performance issues as we have no affiliation with any of the OEMs.
+Our process equipment division is a long-standing supplier of ball mills and classifiers, commonly found in cement plants and we are regularly called upon to give independent expert advice on kiln performance issues as we have no affiliation with any of the OEMs.

 Having supplied micronising production plants to the European sites of major pharmaceutical companies, our team at British Rema is familiar with the regulations, including GMP, IQ, OQ, PQ protocols and other relevant requirements.

-Our contract powder processing business regularly micronises a thermoplastic polymer for use in medical implants and dental applications, and so complies with the extensive quality controls and validation procedures that these sectors require.
+Our contract powder processing division regularly micronises thermoplastic polymers for use in medical implants and dental applications, and so complies with the extensive quality controls and validation procedures that these sectors require.